 Financial Support

-Financial assistance to support graduate training can be obtained in a number of ways.
-Typically, the Department attempts to fund as many of our graduate students as possible in the form of teaching or research assistantships.
+Financial assistance to support graduate training in the department’s doctoral programs can be obtained in a number of ways.
+The Department funds all of its graduate students in the form of teaching or research assistantships.
 These assistantships also provide full tuition waivers.
-In addition, individual faculty members with external funding may offer research assistantships to support students working in their area.
-The Department has traditionally attempted to support all incoming students through one of these mechanisms to the degree financial resources allow.

-Historically, nearly all doctoral students desiring financial support were funded by the Department.
+Historically, all doctoral students desiring financial support are funded by the Department.
 Students are automatically considered for funding upon acceptance into the program, although early application to our program is encouraged to insure such financial aid consideration.
-The Department of Psychology also awards fellowships as another source of financial support.
-These fellowships include: 0.50 FTE graduate assistantship plus $7000 per academic year for five years, full tuition waiver, one semester of paid release time, and $2000 in professional development funds.